- Home

 - How to find inner peace – 10 things you can start doing today

 In our fast-paced, hyper-connected world, it’s easy to be consumed by noise, thoughts, and anxieties.
 Sometimes it can seem that everything about modern society is designed to disrupt our inner calm – whether it’s our hectic schedules or the constant pinging of our phones.
-Not to mention the things we can’t always plan for like global pandemics, upsetting news stories, and unpredictable economies.
+Not to mention the things we can’t always plan for, like upsetting news stories, and unpredictable economies.

-But even in a world that feels chaotic and overwhelming, it’s still possible to find inner peace and to restore balance and calm back into your life.
+But even in a world that feels chaotic, it’s still possible to find inner peace and restore balance and calm back into your life.
 Here are 10 things you can start doing today.

 What is inner peace?